pabloguerrero/k8s.uk/kubernetes/kong.md

 Follow the instruction here: https://getkong.org/install/docker/ to install Kong locally.

 Yeah!
-We have it up & running so let's point it to our shinny cluster.
+We have it up & running so let's point it to our shiny cluster.
 We need to use Kong API for that (port `:8001`):

     $ http http://dockerhost:8001/apis/ name=first upstream_url=http://130.211.89.175 request_path=/first strip_request_path=true
     $ http http://dockerhost:8001/apis/ name=second upstream_url=http://104.155.53.175 request_path=/second strip_request_path=true